distrochooser/backend/README.md

 - uses `unsafe` (is a flaw?)
 - no central database connection.. always calling `connect_database`
 - is kinda slow
+- throws a lot warnings
+- code is not clean

 ## Routes